Danboko19/international-Brewery-report/README.md

 # EXPLAINING EACH COLUMNS
-SALES_ID : this is generated during each sales made SALES_REP : this signify the sales representative that made the sales EMAILS : the emails of the customer that made the purchase BRANDS : the name of the product purchased
+SALES_ID :this is generated during each sales made

+SALES_REP : this signify the sales representative that made the sales

+EMAILS : the emails of the customer that made the purchase

+BRANDS : the name of the product purchased

-PLANT_COST : the cost price of the product from the producer UNIT_PRICE : the purchaes price of a unit of the product QUANTITY : unit bought
+PLANT_COST : the cost price of the product from the producer

+UNIT_PRICE : the purchaes price of a unit of the product

+QUANTITY : unit bought

 COST : cost per each purchased made

 PROFIT : profit generated from each sales

 COUNTRIES : countries of purchase

 REGION : geographical location of the purchase

 MONTHS : month the purchase was made

 YEARS : the year each pruchase was made

 LANGUAGE : the language spoken in each country of purchase
 ![Capture](https://github.com/Danboko19/international-Brewery-report/assets/148493509/fa29fdde-6bd8-47dc-8fc0-3c82aab1ca63)